lawlawson/readme_generator/README.md

-# Readme Generator Super!!!
+# Readme Generator Project

 ## Description
-This is a super version of the readme generator project.
+This is the description for the readme generator project

 ## Installation
-npm install
+run npm install

 ## Usage
 npm run start